 Fortunately, Arkansas has recently made some changes to simplify its licensing.
-The state board now provides a temporary license for some candidates, and all applicants have the option to provide a surety bond in lieu of financial statements.
+The state board now provides a temporary license for some candidates, and all applicants can provide a surety bond instead of financial statements.

 However, getting an Arkansas contractor license still involves multiple steps.
 Continue reading to learn more about:

-- How to get an Arkansas commercial contractor license
+- How to get a general contractor license in Arkansas

 Interested in working in another state?
 Check out our general contractor licensing requirements guide.

 For new contractors in Arkansas, formal education isn’t required, but you will need references that can support the quality of your work as part of the license application process.
 You’ll also need to meet certain bond and insurance requirements, which we'll explain in more detail below.

 Additionally, if you plan to start a new general contracting business and work on commercial projects, you’ll need itemized financial statements to prove that you have the financial backing to support your new business.

 What are the requirements to get a general contractor license in Arkansas?

 Licenses are issued by the Arkansas Contractors Licensing Board.
 The specific requirements to get a general contractor license in Arkansas will vary slightly based on the type of license you need.
 For a contractors license, Arkansas generally requires the following: